ocboogie/electron-update-window-options/README.md

 # electron-update-window-options

-This library allows you to update the electron window options after it's already been created using the constructor options format.
+This library allows you to update an electron window after it's already been created using the constructor options schema.

 ```js
 updateWindowOptions(browserWindow, { movable: false });